 As the SEC notes, SAFEs are not equity or debt, like a warrant they promise future equity if the company reaches certain benchmarks or triggering events.
 These could include future funding rounds, acquisition, or IPO.
-A SAFE in essence rewards early investors willing take bigger risks with larger returns if the company progresses as forecast.
+A SAFE in essence rewards early investors willing take bigger risks with larger returns if the company rises as forecast.

 This promise, however, comes with drawbacks on the investor side.
 Investors don’t get immediate ownership as they would with common stock.
-They have no voting rights and, there may be buyout clauses, or repurchase rights that could lessen the SAFE’s appeal.
+They have no voting rights and, there may be buyout clauses, or repurchase rights that could lessen the appeal.
 They are not debt so accrue no interest and, of course, they may never convert if the triggering event doesn’t happen.

-Should Reg CF investors invest in SAFEs?
+Should Reg CF investors trust SAFE’s?

 Many companies considering equity crowdfunding fit the SAFE model.
 They are early stage ventures with limitless potential but need quick, simple financing to implement next-level growth or reach benchmarks that trigger future funding.
 As with any investment, the terms are paramount.
 Does the SAFE come with a generous valuation cap or discount rate that adequately rewards early investors taking bigger risks and granting more autonomy?
 These details inform whether a particular SAFE is worth the risk.